the-valverde/how-to-prove-it/README.md

 # How To Prove It
-Solutions to Velleman's "How to prove it"
+Solutions to Velleman's "How to prove it"\n
 2nd Edition